 Clean vs. Dirty HDMI

-A quick tip for those who are transmitting video signals from a camera’s HDMI output or SDI output—make sure the output you’re getting from your camera source is considered “clean” HDMI, rather than “dirty” HDMI.
+A quick tip for those who are transmitting video signals from a camera’s HDMI output or SDI output—make sure the output you’re getting from your camera source is considered “clean” HDMI or SDI video, rather than “dirty.”

-A clean HDMI, or SDI, signal is one that only includes the video and audio data, without any additional information such as screen overlays or camera controls.
-This is important for livestreaming and video production, as it ensures that only the intended video and audio is being transmitted.
+A clean digital video signal is one that only includes the video and audio data, without additional overlays or camera controls.
+This is important for live production and video content creation, as it ensures that only the intended high-definition SDI or HDMI feed is transmitted.

 Equipment Suggestions